jorgecarleitao/public-contracts/docs/source/api/category.rst

 .. _tree: https://en.wikipedia.org/wiki/Tree_(data_structure)
 .. _`nested set model`: https://en.wikipedia.org/wiki/Nested_set_model

-Europe Union has a categorisation system for public contracts, CPVS_, that translates a string of 8 digits into a category to be used in public contracts.
+Europe Union has a categorisation system for public contracts, CPVS_, that maps a string of 8 digits into a category (i.e. a name) to be used in each public contract.

 More than categories, the system builds a tree_ with broader categories like "agriculture", and more specific ones like "potatos".

-In our database, we construct a tree (using a `nested set model`_) of categories, and abstract the idea of digits: each category has a parent, a depth, and child categories (see :doc:`tools/cpvs_importer`).
+In our database, we construct a tree (using a `nested set model`_) of categories, and abstract the idea of digits: each category has a parent, a depth, and child categories.

-Each contract in Base_ has one (or none) of such CPVS and thus, in our database, each contract is :attr:`associated <models.Contract.category>` with one (or none) category.
+Each contract in Base_ has one (or none) of such CPVS and thus, each contract is :attr:`associated <models.Contract.category>` with one (or none) category.

 API